 Please help us keep our buildings as clean, attractive and serviceable as possible.
 Report problems with heating/air conditioning, lighting, need for custodial services, etc. to the office as soon as you notice them.
-To report a problem, contact the School of Music office directly by coming in person, calling 909-748-8708 or placing a note in the mailbox of Michael Raco-Rands or Pamela Martinez in Watchorn 118.
+To report a problem, contact the School of Music office directly by coming in person, calling 909-748-8708 or placing a note in the mailbox of the Stage and Equipment Coordinator or Pamela Martinez in Watchorn 118.